introprogramming/introprogramming.github.io/README.md

 ```
 npm install
 ```
 After than you should be ready to go.
+Note that NodeJS and gulp is **only needed in order to compile Sass code**.
+Writing plain HTML is done as usual.

 ## Deploying